coderefinery/documentation/content/gh_workflow.md

 ## [GitHub Pages](https://pages.github.com/)

-- Serve websites from a GitHub repository
+- Serve websites from a GitHub repository.
-- It is no problem to serve using your own URL `http://myproject.org` instead of `http://myuser.github.io/myproject`
+- It is no problem to serve using your own URL `http://myproject.org` instead of `http://myuser.github.io/myproject`.

 ## [GitHub Actions](https://github.com/features/actions/)

-- Automatically runs code when your repository changes
+- Automatically runs code when your repository changes.
-- We will run Sphinx build and make the result available to GitHub Pages
+- We will let it run `sphinx-build` and make the result available to GitHub Pages.
-- Equations and images no problem
-- Can use Sphinx styles

-## Typical workflow
+## Our goal

 - Host source code with documentation sources on a public Git repository.
-- Each time you `git push` to the repository, a GitHub action triggers to rebuild the documentation.
+- Each time we `git push` to the repository, a GitHub action triggers to rebuild the documentation.
 - The documentation is pushed to a separate branch called 'gh-pages'.